Magellan Magellan

 Housing

 On-campus dormitory or off-campus apartment.
 Students can live in shared on-campus accommodation at Omega and Alpha Dormitories.
 Room types for 2 people include Standard Twin, Superior, or Deluxe, while a Suite is shared by 4 people.
 Neither cooking nor smoking is allowed in on-campus housing.
-Dormitory housing costs are approximately $350-600 per semester, which includes daily breakfast, cleaning services, shuttle bus services, and utilities.
+Dormitory housing costs are approximately $350-600 per semester, which includes cleaning services, shuttle bus services, and utilities.
 More information is available here.

 Fully furnished studio apartments are available in the vicinity of campus.
 Monthly rental fees are approximately $150-200 (this generally does not include water and electricity charges).
 Apartment providers usually require a security deposit and first month’s rent to be paid in advance of arrival.